~/projects/peroxo

 Core Architecture

-PerOXO is designed using the Actor Model, structured around three primary actors.
+PerOXO is designed using the Actor Model, structured around three mailbox actors and one shared service.
 Each actor isolates state and handles specific responsibilities to ensure high concurrency and fault tolerance.

 Role: The Central Hub

 The MessageRouter acts as the singleton orchestrator for the application.
-It manages the global state of the chat server and routes messages between sessions.
+It processes RouterMessage variants sequentially from a single mpsc::UnboundedReceiver, managing the global state of the chat server and routing messages between sessions.

 • Key Responsibilities: